Temp Tag 101: Temporary License Plates Explained. What You Need to Know

 • Importing a vehicle: International imports often need temporary registration while waiting for permanent approval.
 Working with a trusted provider like Dirt Legal helps avoid costly mistakes.

-Business and dealer use: Auctions, dealerships, and transporters often rely on drive out tags to move vehicles around.
+• Business and dealer use: Auctions, dealerships, and transporters often rely on drive out tags to move vehicles around.

-Validity Periods and Types of Temporary Tags
+Types and Validity of Temporary Tags

-• 30-day tags: Most common for registration delays.
+• 30-day tags: Common for registration delays

-• 40-day tags: Example: Montana issues 40-day temporary plates.
+• 40-day tags: Example: Montana issues 40-day temp plates

-Costs and Paperwork Requirements
+Cost and Paperwork Requirements

 • Certificate of title (or application)